telefonicaid/iotagent-node-lib/doc/api.md

     with the `entity_type` attribute.
 If no type is configured, the device entity type is used instead.
 Entity names can be defined as expressions, using the [Expression Language definition](#expression-language-support).
 -   **entity_type**: configures the type of an alternative entity.
--   **reverse**: add bidirectionality expressions to the attribute.
-See the **bidirectionality** transformation plugin in the [Data Mapping Plugins section](development.md#bidirectionality-plugin-bidirectional) for details.

 Additionally for commands (which are attributes of type `command`) the following fields are optional: